williamouyang/okta.github.io/_source/docs/api/resources/roles.md

 ## Overview

-The Okta Administrator Roles API provides operations to manage administrative role assignments for a user/
+The Okta Administrator Roles API provides operations to manage administrative role assignments for a user.

-## Roles Model
+## Role Model

 ### Example